MMount98/Portfolio/README.md

 ![WireFrame of the work section](./Assests/images/wireframe-work.png)
 ![WireFrame of the contact me section](./Assests/images/Wirefram-contact.png)

-Wire Frames can be easy to designed with sites such as [Exalidraw](https://excalidraw.com/)!
+Wire Frames can be easy to designed with sites such as [Exalidraw](https://excalidraw.com/)I found that using them signficatly increased my understanding of flexbox design work.

+## Take Aways

+From this project, I found how diffcult it can be to just dive straight into a project without any pre-planning.
+Thus why I started using wire frames to take a project head on with planning.